Thursday, July 30, 2015

 Gustave Caillebotte, The Pont de l’Europe, 1876

 Caillebotte did methodical preparatory studies for these paintings.
 In an early version, the man and woman walk side-by-side across the cast-iron pedestrian bridge over the railroad yards at Gare Saint-Lazare station.
 In its finished form, the man (Caillebotte) strides forward, separated by a couple of paces and a million emotional miles ahead of the woman.
-Was does this mean?
+What does this mean?

 The Pont de l'Europe was a place of assignation during the 1870's.
 Has the man in the painting given the woman/prostitute (?) the brush-off?
 Were they instead a couple who has quarreled, the man stalking away from the glaring young woman with her frilly parasol?
 Could the dog ambling across the bridge supply the explanation?
 Nothing much is happening here - just a cast of disparate characters each going their separate way.